axodotdev/cargo-dist/book/src/reference/config.md

 All signing profile fields are required and must not be blank.

-The generated GitHub workflow runs artifact build jobs in the `release` environment so Azure federated authentication can use a subject such as `repo:OWNER/REPO:environment:release`.
-Enabling this option also makes the global artifact job run on Windows so PowerShell installers are signed before checksums are generated.
+The generated GitHub workflow runs Azure signing jobs in the `release` environment so federated authentication can use a subject such as `repo:OWNER/REPO:environment:release`.
+Windows build jobs sign executables and MSIs, and a dedicated Windows signing job signs the PowerShell installer after global artifacts are built.

 ### archive settings